pgbackrest/pgbackrest/README.md

 ## Recognition

-Primary recognition goes to Stephen Frost for all his valuable advice and criticism during the development of PgBackRest.
+Primary recognition goes to Stephen Frost for all his valuable advice and criticism during the development of pgBackRest.

-Crunchy Data Solutions (http://www.crunchydata.com) has contributed time and resources to PgBackRest and continues to support development.
-Resonate (http://www.resonate.com/) also contributed to the development of PgBackRest and allowed me to install early (but well tested) versions as their primary PostgreSQL backup solution.
+Crunchy Data Solutions (http://www.crunchydata.com) has contributed time and resources to pgBackRest and continues to support development.
+Resonate (http://www.resonate.com/) also contributed to the development of pgBackRest and allowed me to install early (but well tested) versions as their primary PostgreSQL backup solution.